-2017 Update: Two new Process Operator Trainees began their first swing on Wandoo in October 2017 as part of the Energy Apprenticeship Group partnership.
-The trainees have spent the last 2 years at the ACEPT training facility completing the Certificate III in Process Plant Operations and various site visits.
+2020 Update: Two Process Operator Trainees began their first swing on Wandoo in October 2017 as part of the Energy Apprenticeship Group partnership.
+The trainees spent 2 years at the ACEPT training facility completing the Certificate III in Process Plant Operations and various site visits.

-At Wandoo, they are working within the operations team to gain experience in the process on the platform as well as Vermilion's culture
+At Wandoo, they are working within the operations team to gain experience in the process on the platform as well as Vermilion's culture.In February 2020 they completed their apprenticeship, and continued both individuals are still working with Vermilion.